 In May 2014, FASB issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606) (ASU 2014-09), an updated standard on revenue recognition and issued subsequent amendments to the initial guidance in March 2016, April 2016, May 2016 and December 2016 within ASU 2016-08, 2016-10, 2016-12 and 2016-20, respectively.
-The Company has adopted the standard effective January 1, 2018.
-The Company does not anticipate that the adoption of this standard will have a material impact on its financial position, results of operations or cash flows.
+The Company adopted the standard effective January 1, 2018 using the modified retrospective method for all contracts.
+The reported results for 2018 reflect the application of ASC 606 guidance while the reported results for 2017 were prepared under the guidance of ASC 605, Revenue Recognition (ASC 605).
+The amount of revenue recognized in 2018 reflects the consideration to which the Company expects to be entitled to receive in exchange for Optune.
+The adoption of this standard did not have a material impact on our financial position, results of operations or cash flows.
 For additional information, see Note 2(x) to the Consolidated Financial Statements.